ONSdigital/dp/websysd/README.md

 `./dp-run.sh`

-This will preload all data stores with required data and start all services on websysd.
+Note that you will need to wait around 30 seconds for the full stack to start correctly.
+The services will cycle through a restart state until kafka has successfully started.

 To view the status of the services, navigate your browser to:

 http://localhost:7050